Ikergune/firos/doc/install/install.md

 ## Run FIROS
-To run the FIROS-Node you first need to append the `PYTHONPATH`-Environment-Variable as follows:

->PYTHONPATH+=:/FULL_PATH_TO_THIS_REPO/firos/include/FiwareObjectConverter/

-Optionally to execute FIROS with PYTHON3 you need to add:
+**Optionally:** to execute FIROS with PYTHON3 you need to add:
 >PYTHONPATH+=:/FULL_PATH_TO_THIS_REPO/firos/include/genpy/

-**NOTE:** We try to omit this appending in the future, for an easier access to FIROS
+**NOTE:** We try to omit this appending in the future, for an easier access to FIROS with python3

 Then just execute: